 If you don’t have anything to tape the paper down to, taping it to a desk also works.
 If you tape it down to a desk, you will need to leave the paper taped down until your painting is finished.

-2. Have kids draw out their flower in pencil starting in the bottom corner.
+2. Have kids draw out their flowers in pencil starting in the bottom corner.
 You want to make the flower large, with the petals filling the space and reaching to the top of the paper.

 3. Trace over your drawing with black oil pastel, pressing firmly.
 You can go over your lines making sure they are thick enough, this helps to keep the colors inside the petals from bleeding over into the next petal.